lmc-eu/spirit-design-system/packages/analytics/README.md

 spirit-analytics --output path/to/folder
 ```

-The [react-scanner] requires a [config file][react-scanner-config] to make it work, `spirit-analytics` has a default config inside, but if you need to, you can use your own config:
+The [react-scanner] requires a [config file][react-scanner-config] to make it work, `spirit-analytics` has a default config inside, but to, you can use your own config:

 ```shell
 spirit-analytics --config path/to/config